 - 1. Select the VM in the Resources pane and then click the Snapshots tab. - 2.
 Click Take Snapshot.
 Alternatively, - Right-click in the Properties pane and select Take Snapshot. - On the VM menu, select Take Snapshot. - 3.
 Enter the name of the new snapshot and an optional description. - 4.
-Under Snapshot mode, choose the type of snapshot to create: - To create a disk-only snapshot, select Snapshot the virtual machine's disks. - To create a disk and memory snapshot, select Snapshot the virtual machine's disks and memory. - Note: In Citrix Hypervisor 8.0 and earlier versions, quiesced snapshots of Windows VMs are also supported.
-You can choose to Quiesce the VM before taking the snapshot. - 5.
+Under Snapshot mode, choose the type of snapshot to create: - To create a disk-only snapshot, select Snapshot the virtual machine's disks. - To create a disk and memory snapshot, select Snapshot the virtual machine's disks and memory. - 5.
 Click OK to begin creating the snapshot.
 Progress is displayed on the status bar and on the Events view under Notifications.